 There is no question that abuse and negligence are common in nursing homes.
 While some nursing homes genuinely care about seniors, there are just as many that are in the business solely to make money.
-In order to minimize administrative and operative costs, nursing homes tend to employ fewer people, and ones who are not very well-trained and/or highly qualified.
+In order to minimize administrative and operative costs, nursing homes tend to employ fewer people and ones who are not very well-trained and/or highly qualified.
 Many times, staff members do not even undergo background checks.
-Understaffing is a chronic problem in healthcare, and it is really bad in nursing homes since the really mismanaged ones do not offer good pay.
+Understaffing is a chronic problem in healthcare, and it is especially bad in nursing homes since the really mismanaged ones do not offer good pay.
 To make matters worse, many nursing facilities are old and poorly maintained.
 All these factors put the health of seniors at risk.

 Here are some tricks that are commonly used to cover up nursing home abuse